 Capital One Savor Rewards: Card Specs and Perks

 Before we get too far into whether or not this card is the right choice for you, let’s take a look at some of the perks and drawbacks of the card from the fine print:

-- Cash Back Program: As we’ve mentioned already, the chief benefit of this card is the ability to earn unlimited 4% cash back on dining and entertainment purchases.
+- Cash Back Program: As we’ve mentioned already, the chief benefit of this card is the ability to earn unlimited 4% cash back on dining, entertainment and streaming purchases.
 But that’s not all.
-You’ll also earn 2% cash back at grocery stores and 1% cash back on all other purchases.
+You’ll also earn 3% cash back at grocery stores and 1% cash back on all other purchases.

 - Welcome Bonus: You can pile up an extra $300 cash bonus with a one-time offer for new cardholders.
 To qualify, you must spend $3,000 on purchases within three months of your account opening.
 This is in addition to the cash back earnings you may otherwise receive.

 - Vivid Seats Promotion: Capital One is offering 8% cash back on tickets purchased with this card through Vivid Seats.
-This deal is good through May 2020, and could be a real money-saver if you frequently attend music concerts or sporting events.
+This deal could be a real money-saver if you frequently attend music concerts or sporting events.

 - Premium OpenTable Access: Since this is a card you’d use for dining, it makes sense that you may want to take advantage of Capital One’s relationship with OpenTable.
 You get access to a premium membership that unlocks the ability to get hard-to-secure reservations at some of the nation’s top restaurants.

 - Wikibuy and Paribus: These tools are useful for online purchases.
 Wikibuy scans thousands of merchants to ensure you’re finding the best price.
 Meanwhile, Paribus is a tool that can retroactively get you money back on purchases already made online.